vaseef/WhatsAppMessageSender/README.md

 # Automate Sending Messages via WhatsApp Messenger
 This is a simple example to demonstrate how to send messages via WhatsApp using automated mechanism.
-Please see the video for more details.
+Please see the video for more details(https://www.youtube.com/watch?v=ZH20y289X6A&t=11s).

 Consider a person who want to send the same message/picture/url to many people say a 1000 groups or individuals.
 How much time consuming it will be !!
 This tool will help to automate this situation by identiying and posting messages to each group/individual.